 Apps are versions of your application code and infrastructure that can be deployed into a customer cloud account.
 Nuon is designed so you can lift and shift your existing application and infrastructure into new deployment options.
-Most Nuon users will create multiple Apps to offer different “flavors” of B.Y.O.C. to their customers.
+Most Nuon users will create multiple Apps to offer different “flavors” of BYOC to their customers. e.g., AWS, Azure versions, dev, prod environment versions, create a VPC, re-use a VPC versions, etc.

 What Is An App?